KhioneusNevula/MagicUniversity/README.md

 #### Types of Thoughts
 * [T1] feels (feeling): If feelings of Care about this individual are high or the Empathy trait is High, increments the (feeling) in the thought.
 Some feelings will motivate different feelings depending on Cause, e.g. if X feels Contempt and it's caused by something I did, then a feeling of Anger might happen instead.
-* [T1] is no longer feeling (emotion): If feelings of Care about this individual are high or the Empathy trait is High, decrements the (feeling) in the thought.
 * [A1] did (action): Feeling depends on action and Traits
 * [A1] did (action) to [P1], [P2],...: Feeling depends on action and Traits and Rules, and Relationship-Memory to [A1], [P1], [P2]...
 * (Action) happened among [T1], [T2], [T3]...: Feeling depends on action and Traits and Rules and Relationship-Memory